mattWillis/resistance-toolkit/causes/sex/README.md

   UN Women is the UN organization delivering programmes, policies and standards that uphold women’s human rights and ensure that every woman and girl lives up to her full potential.

+  ---

 - [Global Fund for Women](https://www.globalfundforwomen.org/)

   We envision a world where movements for gender justice have transformed power and privilege for a few into equity and equality for all.
 We fund bold, ambitious, and expansive gender justice movements to create meaningful change that will last beyond our lifetimes.

+    <a href="https://bsky.app/profile/globalfundwomen.bsky.social" title="Follow on BlueSky Social">🦋 Follow</a>  (not currently active, but has over 1.7k followers)

+  ---

 - [Advocates for Youth](https://www.advocatesforyouth.org/)

   Advocates for Youth works alongside thousands of young people here in the U.S. and around the globe as they fight for sexual health, rights, and justice.

+  ---

 - [Know Your IX](https://www.advocatesforyouth.org/campaigns/know-your-ix/)